 Threshold, (/’ðrɛʃhoɹld/ or θrɛʃhoʊld), or formally the Meritocracy of the Threshold, is a moderately large star nation with eight spheres of influence.
-Within these spheres are one hundred and fifty-five inhabitable worlds and their moons, comprising forty regions called “prefectures,” and thirty-one inhabitable moons with uninhabitable planets comprising two more prefectures, and claims an additional sixty-five uninhabitable but terraformable planets and their associated moons.
+Within these spheres are one hundred and forty-nine inhabitable worlds and their moons, comprising forty-two regions called “prefectures,” and claims an additional three-hundred and five uninhabitable but terraformable planets and their associated moons..
 Its capital city of Threshold encompasses much of the homeworld of Pharthan (/fa:rθæn/ or farθa:n).
 Bordered by the Intersystem Alliance, its closest ally, and by the large People’s Coalition, with whom it holds a tense peace with, out of necessity for survival, the star nation was once prime real estate during the early days of galactic expansion towards the rich inner worlds.

 United originally in fear of other large star nations Thresholders are often fiercely loyal to their nationality, value great effort, and have little accommodation for senseless complaining, or at least put little stock in it, and are a no-nonsense people.
 They are often considered to be humorless, putting them at the butt of a number of jokes galaxy-wide; this misconception is often based on Thresholders finding little pleasure in jokes and pranks they consider “childish,” and often posses a more dry humor or wit.